What is Yangtze River Weather Like?

 Autumn (September - November)

-As the peak tourism season, autumn is basically crisp and pleasant and more clear days and less rainfall are anticipated.
-In early September, the remaining summer heat may lead to hot middays but the temperatures barely rise up to 30℃.
-In November, you may feel a little bit chilly in mornings and evenings in late autumn.
+Autumn is basically crisp and pleasant and more clear days and less rainfall are anticipated.
+As time advances, temperatures see steady declines.
+The maximum temperatures steadily decrease from around 30°C (86℉) in September to 15°C (59℉) in November.
+In early September, the remaining summer heat may lead to a little hot middays while in November, you may feel a little bit chilly in early mornings and evenings.

-What to Wear: You need adaptable clothing in this season.
+What to Wear: You need clothes of different thickness in this season.
 A wind coat or a leather jacket works for most of days.
 A long-sleeve shirt and a cardigan are the best inner layers for September and October respectively.
 While in November, you may need a wool coat or a light down coat.

 Mid-autumn Festival and

-January is the coldest month of winter.
-Even though temperatures rarely drop below freezing, the river breeze, laden with icy vapor, can be unbearably damp and bone-chilling.
-Mountains along the Three Gorges may be dotted with snow, and mist often lingers over the river and mountains, creating a unique natural scene.
+In winter, low temperatures are 5 - 10°C (41 - 59℉).
+It seems bearable but you may feel freezing on cruise deck as the river breeze, laden with icy vapor, can be damp and bone-chilling.
+Fog is frequent.
+Precipitation is primarily light rain with rare frost and snow.
+Mountains along the Three Gorges may be dotted with snow.
+Fog and mist often linger over the river and mountains, creating a unique natural scene.

 |